EGYPT – Northeast & Sinai

 At-Tur itself appears to have been founded in the 13th century near the site of the ancient Raythou (medieval Raya).
 The El Tor strain of cholera was discovered there in 1905.
 It was a quarantine camp for Muslim pilgrims returning from Hajj (the Islamic pilgrimage to Mecca).

 Monastery.
 The Raithu desert is situated around El Tor, between Saint Catherine and the Red Sea.
 It belongs to the Eastern Orthodox Patriarchate of Jerusalem.
-The “Martyrs of Raithu” were 43 anchorites (early Christian hermits) murdered by bedouins (desert dwellers) during the reign of Emperor Diocletian (284-305CE).
-Christian monks fleeing persecutions had been present since the 3rd century, and the Raithu monastery (or Rutho) was commissioned in the 6th century by Byzantine emperor Justinian.
+The “Martyrs of Raithu” were 43 anchorites (early Christian hermits) murdered by Bedouins (desert dwellers) during the reign of Emperor Diocletian (284-305CE).
+Christian monks fleeing persecution had been present since the 3rd century, and the Raithu monastery (or Rutho) was commissioned in the 6th century by Byzantine emperor Justinian.
 The latter was proposed as a UNESCO World Heritage site on November 1, 1994, in the Cultural category.

-The monastery contains two basilica churches, oil press, well provisions stores, kitchens, rooms of monks, number of ovens for bread and food, and is surrounded by a strong wall with two entrances.
+The monastery contains two basilica churches, oil press, well provisions stores, kitchens, rooms of monks, a number of ovens for bread and food, and is surrounded by a strong wall with two entrances.
 In 2021, it was open from 8-5.

 Day 13

-Up at 5 am, I then drove to Suez on a 6-lane divided hyway (with virtually no traffic) averaging over 140km/hour.
+Up at 5 am, I drove to Suez on a 6-lane divided highway (with virtually no traffic) averaging over 140km/hour.
 Google Maps directed me to the ferry over the Suez Canal which no longer exists.
 I eventually found the North Suez tunnel (20 LE) and crossed the canal – which you never get a good look at (except for some giant container ships seen over walls).
 The turn south to Suez City was closed and Google Maps directed me to a long, circuitous route into the city that took 2 hours instead of 25 minutes.
 I drove along a canal, over hundreds of speed bumps, through several poor neighborhoods with her constantly directing me to a highway I couldn’t access.
 She finally gave up and I eventually found the museum.

 Egypt – Northeast (Suez, Ismailia, Port Said, Sharqia) November 6, 2021